-A data flow map shows the flow of your organisation’s data and information from one location to another, for example, from suppliers and sub-suppliers through to customers.
-When mapping data flows, the interaction points between all parties should be identified.
+A data flow map shows how your organisation’s data and information moves from one location to another – for example, from suppliers and sub-suppliers through to customers.

 By mapping the flow of data, you identify any unforeseen or unintended uses of it.
 A data flow map also helps you to consider the parties who will be using the information and the potential future uses of any data processed.

 Data flow maps should identify key information, including the types of data items processed, how they are collected or transferred (e.g. via a form, online data entry or a phone call) and who is accountable for the personal data.